hmartiins/MathBrain/README.md

 #### [NodeJS](https://nodejs.org/en/)

-  2.To have TypeScript installed on your machine, if it is not installed, run:
+2. To have TypeScript installed on your machine, if it is not installed, run:

 ```
 npm install -g typescript